 - drain thoroughly and cool to below 36c

-- take a thinker piece of the card, this will be your wrap
+- take a section of the thicker piece of the card (outer layer) this will be your wrap, put to one side

-- use the softer corrugated pieces, be sure they are not dripping wet
+- you will now use the softer usuall inner layers, ideally corrugated.
+Be sure they are not dripping wet

-- repeat this layering until you have a size that is easily rolled into a Burrito
+- repeat this layering until you have a number of layers that can be easily rolled.

 - put the roll of card in a plastic bag, fold the top over once and staple (do not seal completely)

-- incubate at around 20c for week or so; or if you are concerned about potential contamination start the incubation in a refrigerator for 2-3 weeks
+- incubate at around 20c for week or so; or if you are concerned about potential contamination start the incubationat a lower temperature